vkk21/wordCircle/README.md

 Word Circle problem

 Given a valid word in the dictionary, write a program to return the word circle.
-The word cicle contains valid words that can be chained to form a circle.
+A valid word is at least two characters long.
+The word circle contains valid words that can be chained to form a circle.
 A word M can be put before another word N in a cicle if the last character of M is the same as the first character of N. A word circle contains at least 3 vertices.
 Each vertex in the word circle is unique.

 Assume words are available in a dictionary. https://github.com/tmobil/WordCircle/blob/master/english.json